 Not all of the currency transfer companies will deal with transfers to Nigeria – but we found a few that do.

-TransferWise is authorised by the UK Financial Conduct Authority under the Electronic Money Regulations
+WISE have suspended transfers to Nigeria for the time being.
+Wise is authorised by the UK Financial Conduct Authority under the Electronic Money Regulations .